 16. Geographical Breakdown of Gross Written Premium

-The Company has a single reportable segment and offers insurance coverage under the homeowners multi-peril, inland marine and general liability lines of business.
+The Company has a single reportable segment and offers insurance coverage under the homeowners multi-peril, inland marine, general liability and private passenger auto lines of business.
 Gross written premium by jurisdiction are as follows (\$ in millions):